AlexArcPy/intern-wiki/Running-Intern.md

 <tr>
 <th scope="row"><code>baseUrl</code></th>
 <td>Yes</td>
-<td><i>New in Intern 1.3.</i> The module ID of the configuration file that should be used when running Intern.
-The module ID will be resolved relative to the current working directory in Node.js, and relative to the <code>baseUrl</code> option in the browser (which defaults to two levels above the Intern directory).</td>
+<td><i>New in Intern 1.3.</i> The base URL of the entire application being tested.
+Defaults to two levels above the Intern directory.</td>
 <td>browser</td>
 </tr>
 <tr>
 <th scope="row"><code>config</code></th>
 <td>No</td>
 <td>The module ID of the configuration file that should be used when running Intern.
-The module ID will be resolved relative to the current working directory in Node.js, and relative to the <code>baseUrl</code> option in the browser (which defaults to two levels above the Intern directory).</td>
+The module ID will be resolved relative to the current working directory in Node.js, and relative to the <code>baseUrl</code> option in the browser.</td>
 <td>browser, cli</td>
 </tr>
 <tr>